rayman51/Theory-of-Algorithms/README.md

 *Boolean operations AND, XOR and OR, are denoted by ∧, ⊕ and ∨, respectively*

+*RotR(A, n) denotes the circular right shift of n bits of the binary word A*

+*ShR(A, n) denotes the right shift of n bits of the binary word A*

-and the 64 binary words K given by the 32 first bits of the fractional parts of the cube roots of the first 64 prime numbers:
+Along with the 64 binary words K given by the 32 first bits of the fractional parts of the cube roots of the first 64 prime numbers: